Sierrahart/InteractivePlots-MLR/README.md

 # InteractivePlots
-Tutorial and introductory scripts for using HoloViews (Bokeh backend) to generate interactive plots
+Introductory scripts for using HoloViews (Bokeh backend) to generate interactive plots

-## COW Tutoral/Getting Started:
-Use tutorial files in the 'COW Tutorial' Folder
+## COW Tutoral and instructions for getting started can be found in the 'InteractivePlots' repository 'COW Tutorial' folder:
 - Install Conda environment from InteractivePlots.yml file:

   ```conda env create —f InteractivePlots.yml```